Reflecting on 20 weeks of Karada House

 Being safe(r)

 We wish to be a safe(r) space.
 We realize that no space is ever completely safe, however our intention is to put our energy into making it as safe as possible.
 Therefore we have implemented some rules and regulations.
 We have a strict door policy and a list of people that are not permitted into the house due to known and/or experienced boundary and consent violations.
 Currently our list has 22 people on it.
-We also have an anti-abuse-policy in place that is somewhat of an experiment, which is currently working well.
+We also have an anti-abuse policy in place that is somewhat of an experiment, which is currently working well.
 The policy aims for prevention, allowing people to listen to their gut feelings about people and situations.

 In our house you can call “yellow” and discreetly point at a person that you have a bad feeling about or had an interaction with that made you uncomfortable.
 We will then keep an eye on that person.
 You can choose to keep interacting with that person but you know you are not alone and we have your back.
-No “yellows” have been called so far.
+No yellows have been called so far.

 Takashi’s Castle Syndrome

 Another aspect of being a queer safe(r) space is keeping our own space safe and being firm with our boundaries.
-This has turned out to be one of the most time and energy consuming things so far.
-There is a dynamic in place that we have come to call Takashi’s Castle Syndrome.
-In short: for some non-queer individuals it has become a game or a challenge to try to breach our boundaries and see if and how far they can insert themselves into events that they are not demographic audience of.
-We are not surprised that this is happening.
-We are however astounded by the extent of it.
-Takashi’s Castle Syndrome falls into three categories:
+This has turned out to be one of the most time and energy consuming tasks.
+We have come to call a certain dynamic Takashi’s Castle Syndrome.
+For some non-queer individuals it has become a game or challenge to try to breach our boundaries and see how far they can insert themselves into events that are not for their demographic.
+We are not surprised that this happens, but we are astounded by the extent of it.

-But I am one of the “good ones”/”different”
+But I am one of the “good ones” / “different”

 Pure power play